Proportional Representation in Rank Aggregation: The Squared Kemeny Rule and uJR

-In light of \Cref{prop:SqK}, one may think that involved techniques are required to design SWFs satisfying uJR.
-We will next refute this hypothesis by introducing a very simple SWF inspired by Chamberlin-Courant approval voting that satisfies this fairness condition.
-To this end, we recall that Chamberlin-Courant approval voting is an approval-based committee voting rule which chooses the committee that maximizes the number of voters who approve at least one selected candidate \citep{ChCo83a,LaSk22a}.
+In light of \Cref{prop:SqK}, one may think that involved SWFs are required to satisfy uJR.
+We will next refute this hypothesis by introducing a simple SWF inspired by Chamberlin-Courant approval voting.
+To this end, we recall that Chamberlin-Courant approval voting is an approval-based committee voting rule which chooses the committee that maximizes the number of voters who approve at least one selected candidate \citep{ChCo83a,LaSk23a}.
 Put differently, this rule maximizes the number of voters that have a utility of at least $1$.
-We adapt this idea to the context of rank aggregation by defining the score function $s:\mathbb{N}_0\rightarrow\mathbb{R}$ given by $s(x)=1$ if $x>0$ and $s(0)=0$.
+We adapt this idea to rank aggregation by defining the score function $s:\mathbb{N}_0\rightarrow\mathbb{R}$ by $s(x)=1$ if $x>0$ and $s(0)=0$.
 Then, the \emph{Chamberlin-Courant SWF} chooses a ranking $\rhd$ that maximizes $\sum_{{\succ}\in\mathcal{R}} R({\succ})\cdot s(u({\succ},\rhd))$, with ties broken arbitrarily.
 We will next show that this SWF satisfies uJR.